It is a climatic challenge to move to the Arctic region for most of the foreign people, who are used to living in countries with a warmer climate.

 AMP got its first development grants in November 2014 from NAV.

-For the project Artist Meeting Point — a cultural activity — grants were received from Sparebanken's Kulturnæringsstiftelse, IMDI (Integrerings-og mangfoldsdirektoratet) and financial support from the Tromsø Kommune.
+For the project Artist Meeting Point — a multicultural activity — grants were received from Sparebanken's Kulturnæringsstiftelse, IMDI (Integrerings-og mangfoldsdirektoratet) and financial support from the Tromsø Kommune.

 The statutes of AMP can be found here.